windisch/ansible-role-cmd-utils/README.md

 The `z`-shell is installed and selected to be the default shell.
-Then, [`oh-my-zsh`](http://github.com/robbyrussel/oh-my-zsh), a collection of usefol `zsh` tools and sane configurations, is cloned and sourced.
+Then, [`oh-my-zsh`](http://github.com/robbyrussel/oh-my-zsh), a collection of useful `zsh` tools and sane configurations, is cloned and sourced.
+Here, the `vim` bindings are enabled.

 ### fzf